Psychology is the scientific study of mental processes. Psychologists seek to answer questions about how and why people behave the way they do.

 Abnormal ageing research (e.g. Parkinson’s, Sleep Apnoea, and Alzheimer’s) is conducted in collaboration with the Sleep Clinic at Sir Charles Gairdner Hospital, with the Parkinson’s Centre (ParkC) at Curtin, and with the McCusker Alzheimer’s Research Centre.

 Project HARP is the umbrella name for a series of programmatic research projects focused on typical ageing.
 HARP is directed by Romola Bucks and Michael Weinborn.
 Projects have included evaluating predictors of independent functioning in healthy ageing individuals, and exploring the cognitive and neurological burden of sleep disturbance.
 All projects involve assessment of cognitive and emotional functioning, as well as functional outcomes.

 Our research is supported by the kind contribution of volunteers from the West Australian Participant Pool (WAPP), directed by Romola Bucks.
-WAPP volunteers are community adults, 50+ years of age, who agree to be contacted regarding participation in one or more of the Lifespan Lab's research studies.
+WAPP volunteers are community adults, over 50 years of age, who agree to be contacted regarding participation in one or more of the Lifespan Lab's research studies.

 We use behavioural methods and computational modelling to understand how people remember their past experiences, and how people draw on those experiences to make choices and plan ahead.
 We are interested both in individual cognition, and how people form judgements and make decisions as groups.

 Some of the core questions addressed by our research are: